 Printing technology has come a long way over the years, allowing us to create beautiful designs with various finishes for our packaging products.
-Let Hola Custom Boxes take you on a journey through five common printing techniques used in this industry today; flexography, digital offset lithography, gravure printing, letterpress printing and screen-printing.
+Let Hola Custom Boxes take you on a journey through five standard printing techniques used in this industry today; flexography, digital offset lithography, gravure printing, letterpress printing and screen-printing.
 We will explore their capabilities and limitations so you can make informed decisions about which method best suits your needs.

 Digital Printing